Reception 2023 - 2024

 Welcome to our Reception Class (FS2) at Outwood,

 On this page, you will find some information about our provision, curriculum, staff, newsletters, homework and you will be able to find out some of the exciting things we are doing.
-Our Summer Term topic is all about planting and growing - How do we grow together?
+Our Autumn topic is What Makes Me Me?

 If you would like a chat, please arrange a meeting with your class teachers at a convenient time.
 We are here for you.

 We have three classrooms in our provision where children enjoy a wide variety of learning opportunities.

 Oak Tree Room - Nursery children’s point of drop off and collection, where children are registered and take part in the adult input of phonics, literacy, maths and topic.
 This room enhances and develops children’s learning and experience using sand, fine motor skills, water, playdough, role-play, small-world resources, books, cars and roads, trains and tracks, writing, colouring, number opportunities and much more.

 Willow Tree Room - Reception children’s point of drop off and collection, where FS2 children are registered and take part in the adult input of phonics, literacy, maths and topic.
 This room has a variety of areas including maths, phonics, reading, writing, wooden construction bricks, workshop (model making and art work), music plus so much more.